picqer/bol-retailer-php-client/README.md

 $client->setAccessTokenExpiredCallback(function(\Picqer\BolRetailerV8\Client $client) {
   // Called at the beginning of a request to the Retailer API when the token was expired or non-existent.

-  $client->authenticate('your-client-id', 'your-client-secret'); // retrieves a new access token
+  $client->authenticateByClientCredentials('your-client-id', 'your-client-secret'); // retrieves a new access token
   $accessToken = $client->getAccessToken();
   ... // store $accessToken for future use
 });